benapetr/memcached/README.md

  * Authentication
  * Support for large memory (64bit memory addressing)
  * More configuration options
+ * Shared memory pool that can be accessed using gget ggets or gset
+ * Improved statistics
+ * Simple but powerful configuration

 Current issues:

- * Doesn't support binary protocol
+ * Doesn't support binary protocol (not documented anywhere)
- * Doesn't support memory sorting
+ * Doesn't support memory sorting (doesn't seem to be easily possible in c#)

 Descriptive errors
 ==================